bbopt/nomad/README.txt

               !
 An extra addpath Matlab command must be done to have access to nomad Mex binaries.

+              !
+Extra flags might be required to prevent CMake errors.
+See details in User Guide (Section Matlab interface).

          To enable *Python* interface (PyNomad) building:
               cmake -DBUILD_INTERFACE_PYTHON=ON -S . -B build/release